MsTiik/quran-video-maker-ffmpeg/README.md

 - High-quality audio recitations from world-renowned reciters
 - Arabic text in Uthmanic script with word-by-word data
 - Translations in multiple languages
+- Localized surah titles, reciter names, and numerals in the translation language for intros and thumbnails
 - Dynamic animations including text growth and fade effects
 - Customizable backgrounds and visual themes